georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 ## Extension Structure

 In this tutorial, we will take a look at the `Triangle` extension code.
-Usually an Inkscape extension consists of two files, one `.inx` file and one `.py` file.
+Usually an Inkscape extension consists of two files—one `.inx` file and one `.py` file.
 The `.inx` file contains xml code describing the user interface and the `.py` file is the
 Python file.
-The `.py` file usually imports other modules so an extension could involve multiple Python modules.
+The `.py` file can import other modules so an extension could involve multiple Python modules.

 The `Triangle` extension code is in the `triangle.inx` and `triangle.py`